 Pole dancing is whatever you want it to be.

-No matter what “tickles your whistle”, pole dancing is an incredibly challenging sport and art form that has as an eclectic background as its participants.
-It’d be challenging to cover the entire history of modern pole dancing in just one blog entry but there are several books on the internet that go into greater depth written by proper historians.
+No matter what “tickles your whistle”, pole dancing is an incredibly challenging sport and art form that has an eclectic background in its participants.
+It’d be challenging to cover the entire history of modern pole dancing in just one blog entry, but there are several books on the internet that go into greater depth written by proper historians.

 Your name is “The Pole Comedian”, what does that mean to you?

-Pole comedy as a style really fit the bill for me.
+Pole comedy as a style really fits the bill for me.
 It’s basically the art of combining clowning around with pole dancing.
 Nowadays, my technique and style have evolved.
-I still favour pole comedy, but as my skills have gotten better my routines have matured as well.
+I still favour pole comedy, but as my skills have gotten better, my routines have matured as well.

 I like to think of myself as a glorified mime on a stick.

-What’s your favorite part about pole dancing (Auckland or anywhere)?
+What’s your favourite part about pole dancing – Auckland or anywhere?

 What are some of the benefits of pole dancing?